-Dr. Han is the Director of CORE, a behavioral and health services researcher, and a board-certified general internist and palliative care physician.
+Dr. Han is the Director of CORE, Associate Professor of Medicine at Tufts University School of Medicine, and a behavioral and health services researcher and board-certified general internist and palliative care physician.
 He received an M.D. from the New York University School of Medicine, and an M.A. in Bioethics and an M.P.H. from the University of Pittsburgh.
-He completed Internal Medicine residency training at UCLA, and a fellowship in cancer prevention and control at the National Cancer Institute (NCI).
+He completed Internal Medicine residency training at UCLA, and a fellowship in cancer prevention and control at the National Cancer Institute.

 Han PK, Duarte CW, Daggett S, Siewers A, Killam B, Smith KA, Freedman AN.
 Effects of personalized colorectal cancer risk information on laypersons’ interest in colorectal cancer screening: the importance of individual differences.
 Patient Education and Counseling 2015 Oct;98(10):1280-6.
 Epub ahead of print